sjbylo/flask-vote-app/pipeline/acs/README.md

 # Demo Pipeline using roxctl

-This demo shows the use of roxctl in a Tekton Pipeline.
-Is shows scanning/checking a freshly built image for CVEs and checking the app deployment manifest for bad practices.
+This demo shows the use of the roxctl CLI in an OpenShift Pipeline (Tekton).
+It shows scanning/checking a freshly built image for CVEs and checking the app deployment manifest for bad practices.

 The demo uses a repo with a simple python application.